erigontech/erigon/docs/programmers_guide/guide.md

 In many places in the code, sets of accounts are represented by mappings from account addresses to the objects representing the accounts themselves, for example, field `stateObjects` in the type `IntraBlockState` [core/state/intra_block_state.go](../../core/state/intra_block_state.go).
-Member functions of the type `IntraBlockState` that are for querying and modifying one of the componets of an accounts, are all accepting address as their first argument, see functions `GetBalance`, `GetNonce`, `GetCode`, `GetCodeSize`, `GetCodeHash`, `GetState` (this one queries an item in the contract storage), `GetCommittedState`, `AddBalance`, `SubBalance`, `SetBalance`, `SetNonce`, `SetCode`, `SetState` (this one modifies an item in the contract storage) [core/state/intra_block_state.go](../../core/state/intra_block_state.go).
+Member functions of the type `IntraBlockState` that are for querying and modifying one of the components of an accounts, are all accepting address as their first argument, see functions `GetBalance`, `GetNonce`, `GetCode`, `GetCodeSize`, `GetCodeHash`, `GetState` (this one queries an item in the contract storage), `GetCommittedState`, `AddBalance`, `SubBalance`, `SetBalance`, `SetNonce`, `SetCode`, `SetState` (this one modifies an item in the contract storage) [core/state/intra_block_state.go](../../core/state/intra_block_state.go).